SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 The USDN protocol is comprised of two main components: the _vault_ and the _long side_, each having a balance of the underlying asset.
-The sum of these balances does not change unless a deposit or withdrawal is made towards the vault (see @sec:token), a new long position is opened, some protocol fees are taken, or liquidation rewards are given out to an actor of the protocol.
-Any change in the long side balance due to a change in the underlying asset price or
-#glspl("funding") is compensated by an equal but opposite change in the vault balance.
+The sum of these balances does not change unless a deposit or withdrawal is made towards the vault (see @sec:token), a new long position is opened or closed (see @sec:long_side), some protocol fees are taken, or liquidation rewards are given out to an actor of the protocol.
+Any change in the long side balance due to a change in the underlying asset price or #glspl("funding") is compensated by an equal but opposite change in the vault balance.

 The vault holds the amount of underlying assets necessary to back the value of the USDN token (see @sec:token_price).
 For instance, if the price of the USDN token is \$1 and its total supply is 1000_USDN, and if the price of each